Hillan007/Moodly-2.0/README.md

 ## 🎯 How It Works

 1. **Choose Your Mood**: Select from 8 emoji-based mood options
+2. **Explore Wellness Tools**: Access breathing exercises, coping strategies, or journal templates
-2. **Get a Prompt**: Receive an age-appropriate journaling prompt
+3. **Get a Prompt**: Receive an age-appropriate journaling prompt or use a structured template
-3. **🎵 Discover Music**: Get mood-based song recommendations with preview playback
+4. **🎵 Discover Music**: Get mood-based song recommendations with preview playback
-4. **Write Freely**: Express thoughts and feelings in a safe, private space
+5. **Write Freely**: Express thoughts and feelings in a safe, private space
-5. **Get Encouragement**: Receive motivational messages after writing
+6. **Get Encouragement**: Receive motivational messages and unlock achievements
-6. **Track Progress**: View your emotional journey over time
+7. **Track Progress**: View your emotional journey, streaks, and patterns over time
+8. **Build Skills**: Learn coping strategies and practice breathing exercises for emotional regulation

 ## 🔧 Configuration